A Polish Book of Monsters: Sapkowski: "Spellmaker"

-Kołodziejczak
+Kołodziejczak: "Key of Passage"

 Froggatt saw in the story "evocative imagery [that] succeeds in creating a pervasive sense of dread, clearly rooted in Poland's experience of wartime occupation by the Soviet Union and the Third Reich".
 Little praised the appealing "complex universe" the story hints at, and saw the story a traditional tale of "small human dramas" shown in the backdrop of wider "enormous and pitiless forces"; he praised the author for "deftly balancing despair and hope".
 Lodge saw the vision of devastated and occupied Europe in the story as a reference to Poland's troubled history in the 20th century.
-Wodzyński on the other hand was less impressed by that story, which he saw as not among the author's best, and described it as "a standard spy thriller with some occasional horror elements and a few amusing touches".
+Wodzyński on the other hand was less impressed by the story, which he saw as not among the author's best, and described it as "a standard spy thriller with some occasional horror elements and a few amusing touches".

-Zimniak
+Zimniak: "A Cage Full of Angels"

 Little described Zimniak's story as "brutish" and "the roughest" in the volume.
-Its protagonist lives by the motto of "might makes right", and he believes that the authors intention was to ask the reader to "articulate arguments against his worldview" or witness the alternative, as portrayed in the story.
+Its protagonist lives by the motto of "might makes right", and he believes that the author's intention was to ask the reader to "articulate arguments against his worldview" or witness the alternative, as portrayed in the story.
 Zechenter saw the protagonist, Enkel, as inspired by Till Eulenspiegel, a ruthless person who nonetheless follows his own code of morality.
 Wodzyński was not very impressed with this story, which for him had "disappointingly little substance".
 Likewise, Froggatt described it as rather forgettable, and described its titular character as a "nihilistic, parasitical vampire".

-Dukaj
+Dukaj: "The Iron General"

 Wodzyński praised Dukaj's story, calling it "a true exercise in the power of imagination", posing numerous "very important questions with respect to the theme of monstrosity".
-Froggatt noted that the description of sorcery in the terminology of computer programming is reminiscent of Clarke's Third Law.
+Froggatt noted that the description of sorcery in the terminology of computer programming is reminiscent of Clarke's Third Law ("Any sufficiently advanced technology is indistinguishable from magic").
 Zechenter saw the work as a "dissection of the concept of a national hero across a multiplicity of worlds".
-For Little, the central theme of the story was a "profound question of 'What makes us who we are'"?
+For Little, the central theme of the story was a "profound question of 'What makes us who we are"?
 According to Little, the story tackles the philosophical question regarding whether it is our human bodies, or something else, that forms our essence, a question that Dukaj "couples with the bleak suggestion that it's not our bodies that make us human, but rather our self-absorption, self-interest and ambition".
-For Cordasco, the story was an exploration of "the concept of the monstrous" in an unsusal, fantastical universe.
+For Cordasco, the story is an exploration of "the concept of the monstrous" in an unsusal, fantastical universe.